Robert Henri: Influence and legacy

 From 1915 to 1927, Henri was a popular and influential teacher at the Art Students League of New York.
 "He gave his students, not a style (though some imitated him), but an attitude, an approach, [to art]."
 He also lectured frequently about the theories of Hardesty Maratta, Denman Waldo Ross, and Jay Hambidge.
 (Henri's interest in these men, whose ideas were in fashion at the time but were not taken seriously later, has proved to be "the most misunderstood aspect of [Henri's] pedagogy").
 Maratta and Ross were color theorists (Maratta manufactured his own system of synthetic pigments), while Hambidge was the author of an elaborate treatise, Dynamic Symmetry, that argued for a scientific basis for composition.
 Henri's philosophical and practical musings were collected by former pupil Margery Ryerson and published as The Art Spirit (1923), a book that remained in print for several decades.
 Henri's other students include George Bellows, Arnold Franz Brasz, Stuart Davis, Edward Hopper, Rockwell Kent, Henry Ives Cobb, Jr., Lillian Cotton, Amy Londoner, John Sloan, Minerva Teichert, Peppino Mangravite, Rufus J. Dryer, Yasuo Kuniyoshi, Mabel Killam Day, Mountfort Coolidge, and Channing Hare.

 The significance and often formative influence of Henri as a teacher and mentor is estimable.
 He also was instrumental in promoting women to be artists.

 In the spring of 1929, Henri was named as one of the top three living American artists by the Arts Council of New York.
 Henri died of cancer that summer at the age of sixty-four.
 He was eulogized by colleagues and former students and was honored with a memorial exhibition of seventy-eight paintings at the Metropolitan Museum of Art.
 Forbes Watson, editor of The Arts magazine wrote, "Henri, quite aside from his extraordinary personal charm, was an epoch-making man in the development of American art."

 Fittingly, among Henri's most enduring works are his portraits of his fellow painters.
 His 1904 full-length portrait of George Luks (in the collection of the National Gallery of Canada in Ottawa) and his 1904 portrait of John Sloan (in the collection of the National Gallery of Art in Washington, DC, formerly in the collection of The Corcoran Gallery of Art in Washington, D.C.), for example, exhibit all the classic elements of his style: forceful brushwork, intense (if dark) color effects, evocation of personality (his and the sitter's), and generosity of spirit.

+In his boyhood home in Cozad, Nebraska, the Robert Henri Museum and Art Gallery contains his sketches, drawings, and paintings.